opentelekomcloud/docs-next/docs/blueprints/by-use-case/devops/ci-devtron-swr-cce.md

 ---
 id: ci-devtron-swr-cce
-title: Build a CI Pipeline with Devtron, SWR and CCE
+title: Build a CI/CD Pipeline with Devtron, SWR and CCE
-tags: [devops, ci, devtron, swr, cce]
+tags: [devops, ci, cd, ci-cd, devtron, swr, cce]
 ---

-# Build a CI Pipeline with Devtron, SWR and CCE
+# Build a CI/CD Pipeline with Devtron, SWR and CCE

 This blueprint covers integrating Devtron with Open Telekom Cloud Container Engine (CCE) for efficient CI/CD pipelines.
 It details installing Devtron in CCE clusters, emphasizing using containerized Masters and dynamic Agents managed by Kubernetes for optimal resource utilization and self-healing.
 The Master schedules jobs, which Agents execute within Kubernetes pods.
 This setup enhances security and maintenance efficiency.